mvolkmann/blog/src/swift/ARKit.md

 - Click the "+" in the upper-right.
 - Choose an anchor such as "Horizontal".
   This creates an initial scene containing a single white cube.
-- To pan, rotate, and zoom the scene, use two fingers on the screen.
-- To remove the cube, select add press the delete key or long-press the cube and tap "Delete".
+- To remove the cube, tap the shape and press the delete key.
+  Alternatively, tap the shape, tap it again to get a popup of options, and tap "Delete".
 - To delete the thing (what is it?) that was below the cube, use the same steps.

+To transform the scene:

+- To pan the scene, drag two fingers on the screen.
+- To rotate the scene, drag one finger on the screen.
+- To zoom the scene, pinch or spread two fingers on the screen.

+To rename a project:

 - Tap "< Projects" in the upper-left.
 - Tap the current project name which will be "New Project.rcproject".
 - Type a new name, keeping the file extension `.rcproject`.